ashpursglove/xmas2024/README.md

 # Step 1 - 7-Zip
-First, you're going to need 7-Zip, if you don’t have it, you can download it and install it here https://7-zip.org/a/7z2409-x64.exe after downloading run the install and you should be good to go, no restarts or anything needed.
+First, you're going to need 7-Zip, if you don’t have it, you can download it and install it here https://7-zip.org/a/7z2409-x64.exe

+After downloading, run the install and you should be good to go, no restarts or anything needed.

 # Step 2 - Downloading
 Download all 7 of the .7z files in this repo.